joshgerdes/jekyll-uno/_drafts/native-rdp-client-azure-bastion.md

 ### Prerequisites

-* This configuration requires the Standard SKU tier for Azure Bastion.
+* This configuration requires the [Standard](https://aka.ms/bastionsku "Azure Bastion documentation") tier for Azure Bastion.
 * A Virtual Machine to connect to
 * Reader role on the Virtual Machine
 * Read role on the Network Interface Card of the Virtual Machine